christophrumpel/chatbot-php-boilerplate/readme.md

 ## Create a webhook for the messenger app

 On our PHP application we need to have a webhook.
 This means a public URL that Facebook can talk to.
-Everytime the user writes a message inside the FB chat, FB will send to this URL which is the entrance to our PHP application.
+Every time the user writes a message inside the FB chat, FB will send to this URL which is the entrance to our PHP application.
 In this boilerplate, this is the index.php file.

 So we need a public URL to the index.php file and there are two options here for you.